-- States to be visited are already sorted using their depths in ascending order. - No extra work is needed. - The states are appended according to their depths. - Implementation of the QUEUE. - QUEUE can be stored in one disk file. - Newly explored ones are appended at the end of the file. - Always retrieve the one at the head of the file. - A newly explored node will be explored after the current QUEUE is empty. - property of BFS.
+- States to be visited are already sorted using their depths in ascending order. - No extra work is needed. - The states are appended according to their depths. - Implementation of the QUEUE. - QUEUE can be stored in one disk file. - Newly explored ones are appended at the end of the file. - Always retrieve the one at the head of the disk queue. - ▷ lseek can be used to mark the current head of queue. - ▷ Can periodically move the content of the disk queue to the beginning of the file. - ▷ Can move the content of the disk queue to the beginning of the file when the disk queue is empty.

+A newly explored node will be explored after the current QUEUE is empty.

+• property of BFS.